flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 The file must be named using the [Application ID](#application-id) followed by `.json, .yaml, .yml` depending on whether it is JSON or YAML.

+#### flathub.json

+Flathub supports building on `x86_64` and `aarch64` by default.
+If the application is supported on only one architecture, please include a `flathub.json` file in the submission with the [proper contents](/docs/for-app-authors/maintenance#limiting-the-set-of-architectures-to-build-on).

 #### Example manifest

 This assumes that upstream brings MetaInfo, icons and desktop files and installs them via their post build install.
 In this case we're using `meson` as the buildsystem.